"Wait!" Ruhan stepped forward slowly. He kept his voice calm so he wouldn't alarm the bandit.

 "You could have left me," Xiao Zhi said hoarsely, her voice barely above the crackle of the fire.

 Even if she had read it, could she really survive?
 The story promised cruelty, and she knew that foresight alone could not guarantee safety.
-She had tried before and failed.
+She had tried that before and failed.

 Ruhan crouched beside her, lowering his voice.
 "I'm here.
 I won't let anything happen to you tonight."